 With his departure Crump relocated to Canada and joined Streetheart, appearing on their 1983 live album ‘Live After Dark‘.
 However he quickly returned to Molly Hatchet to be playing on 1984’s ‘The Deed Is Done’, 1985’s ‘Double Trouble Live‘ and 1989’s ‘Lightning Strikes Twice’ before exiting for another time.

-Molly Hatchet lost original frontman Danny Joe Brown in 2005 and founding guitarist Duane Roland passed a year later, but the band still continues today under the leadership of guitarist Dave Hlubek, the last remaining original member.
+Molly Hatchet lost original frontman Danny Joe Brown in 2005 and founding guitarist Duane Roland passed a year later, but the band continued under the leadership of guitarist Dave Hlubek, who was the last remaining original member until he too passed in 2017.
 Crump memorably joined the later edition of Molly Hatchet, during a 2004 performance at Richmond, Va.

 When not involved in band activities, he had a home business providing drum lessons, “Drum Lessons by Bruce”.
 He was also a licensed real-estate agent and briefly a website designer.